ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Low level drivers simplification.
+There is a new template of LLD, now driver and configuration types are defined in the HLD, LLD just exports macros with the fields to be added to the structures.
+       So far the drivers updated are: RTC, SPI.
 - NEW: Added UART7/8 support to STM32 UART USARTv1 driver.
 - NEW: Added persistent storage interface to the STM32 RTCv2 driver.
 - NEW: STM32 RTCv2 driver now supports callbacks on events.